bahrus/trans-render/README.md

 <img src="https://badgen.net/bundlephobia/minzip/trans-render">

+Yes, there is an actual [web component](https://github.com/bahrus/trans-render#trans-render-the-web-component) in this package.
+However, it won't make sense unless the core functions described first are (at least partly) understood.

 trans-render provides an alternative way of instantiating a template.
-It draws inspiration from the (least) popular features of xslt.
-Like xslt, trans-render performs transforms on elements by matching tests on elements.
-Whereas xslt uses xpath for its tests, trans-render uses css path tests via the element.matches() and element.querySelector() methods.
+It draws inspiration from the (least) popular features of XSLT.
+Like XSLT, trans-render performs transforms on elements by matching tests on elements.
+Whereas XSLT uses XPath for its tests, trans-render uses css path tests via the element.matches() and element.querySelector() methods.

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.